ricktuoy/chem21platform/README.md

 Some/all of this infrastructure deployment process could probably be automated as a Cloudformation stack/equivalent.

 ### Set up the published site bucket with static resources
+_note that this part won't be needed for production as there's already a bucket set up_

 1. Create an S3 bucket for the published site.
 Set it up to serve a public website.
 2. Create an IAM deployment user/role for yourself, that has read-right permissions on the bucket